tuist/arctic-workshop/README.md

 > Previews can be accessed by anyone that that's member to an organization's account.
 Teams can post previews on PRs that can be easily opened by anyone reviewing the PR by just clicking on the link.

 ### 14. Dynamic configuration

+Let's visualize our project using the `tuist graph` command to see the current structure of our graph.

 By default, `tuist graph` generates an image.
 However, you can also generate a JSON file by passing the `--format json` flag.
 The output of this command is using the [XcodeGraph](https://github.com/tuist/xcodegraph) library.